AmarisAI/incubator-superset/docs/sqllab.rst

 ----------------
 - Connects to just about any database backend
 - A multi-tab environment to work on multiple queries at a time
-- A smooth flow to visualize your query results using Superset's rich visualization capabilities
+- A smooth flow to visualize your query results using Amarisset's rich visualization capabilities
 - Browse database metadata: tables, columns, indexes, partitions
 - Support for long-running queries